ufs-community/land-DA_workflow/doc/source/BackgroundInfo/Introduction.rst

 Background Information
 ========================
-   * This chapter (Introduction) provides background information on the Unified Forecast System (:term:`UFS`) and the NoahMP model.
+   * This chapter (Introduction) provides user support information and background information on the Unified Forecast System (:term:`UFS`) and the Noah-MP model.
-   * :numref:`Chapter %s <TechOverview>` (Technical Overview) outlines prerequisites, user support levels, and directory structure.
+   * :numref:`Chapter %s <TechOverview>` (Technical Overview) outlines prerequisites, supported systems, and directory structure.

 Building, Running, and Testing the Land DA System
 ===================================================